 You’ll need to thoroughly bundle if you’re planning to visit Iceland in January.
 The cold weather makes it necessary to wear multiple layers.

 That means you’ll need the works in terms of winter clothing.
-Come prepared with heavy winter coats and insulated gloves, hats, and scarves.
-A
+Come prepared with a heavy winter coat and insulated gloves, hat, and a neck gaiter.
+Thermal base layer is also a great idea to truly keep your core body temperature up.

-thermal base layer is also a great idea to truly keep your core body temperature up.
 Snow boots are really the only way to go in terms of footwear.
 Make sure they’re waterproof and insulated for extra comfort.
 It’s also a great idea to bring hand and foot warmers for all your snowy hikes and explorations.
+How to choose the right shoes for Iceland.

 In sharp contrast to these winter clothes, don’t forget your bathing suit!
 You’ll need it for dips in the toasty hot springs, especially when planning to visit the renowned Blue Lagoon which becomes even more enchanting during winter months.